fusionlanguage/fut/ci.md

 Documentation comments can describe classes, enumerated types, constants, methods and their parameters.
-They start with three slashes followed by a space and always immediately precede the documented thing, including the method parameters:
+They start with three slashes followed by a space and always immediately precede the documented thing, including a method parameter:

 ```csharp
 /// Returns the extension of the original module format.